 Local Official Schools

-The ancient local official school started with the Shujun Academy which was established by Wen Ong (156 BC-101 BC) in the Shu Prefecture (presently Sichuan Province) during the Jingdi Emperor's (188 BC-141 BC) reign of the Western Han Dynasty (206 BC-9 AD), which was followed by the other prefectures across the country.
-The local official school system was completely established and set up in the 1st year of the Pingdi Emperor's (9 BC-6 AD) reign in the Western Han Dynasty (206 BC-9 AD), but it was on the decline during the Wei (220-265), Jin (265-420), Southern and Northern Dynasties （420-589） owing to unceasing wars.
+The local official school system was completely established in the 1st year of Emperor Pingdi's reign (9 BC-6 AD) during the Western Han dynasty (206 BC-9 AD), but it was in decline during the Wei (220-265), Jin (265-420), and Northern and Southern (420-589) dynasties, owing to unceasing wars.

-The local official schools developed on an unprecedented scale in the early Tang Dynasty (618-907), which had been on the wane since the Turmoil of Anshi (755-763), and it was inherited and developed in a larger scale during the Song (960-1279), the Liao (916-1125), the Jin (265-420), the Yuan (1271-1368), the Ming (1368-1644) and the Qing (1644-1911) dynasties.
+Local official schools developed on an unprecedented scale during the early Tang dynasty (618-907), and were inherited and developed on a larger scale during the Song (960-1279), Liao (916-1125), Jin (265-420), Yuan (1271-1368), Ming (1368-1644) and Qing (1644-1911) dynasties.

 Ancient Private School Education

-The private schools covered the rural and urban areas in the Tang Dynasty (618-907), and the Confucian masters were represented by Yan Shigu (581-645) and Kong Yingda (574-648).
-The private schools took two forms in the Song (960-1279), the Yuan (1271-1368), the Ming (1368-1644) and the Qing (1644-1911) dynasties: the academy sponsored by country gentlemen and Sishu (the predecessor of present private elementary schools) run by scholars.
-Methods of Teaching Kids written by Yi Jun (1783-1854) from the Qing Dynasty (1644-1911) was a monograph on formative education, which gave a broad overview of the methods of formative education.
+Private schools existed throughout rural and urban areas during the Tang dynasty (618-907), and Confucian masters were represented by Yan Shigu (581-645) and Kong Yingda (574-648).
+The private schools took two forms in the Song (960-1279), the Yuan (1271-1368), the Ming (1368-1644) and the Qing (1644-1911) dynasties: academies sponsored by country gentlemen and sishu (predecessors of present private elementary schools) run by scholars.
+Methods of Teaching Kids written by Yi Jun (1783-1854) from the Qing Dynasty (1644-1911) was a monograph giving a broad overview of the methods of formative education.

 Civil Service Examination System - Ke Ju